 And of course, always keep multiple backups of your logo and branding guidelines.
 Don’t expect your designer to keep your files forever.
 (We deal with a lot of client projects, and sometimes purge our disks to make room for more.)
 Make as many copies as you’re able to.

 If you’re in the startup phase and aren’t able to invest in a professional brand, I get it.
-I recommend that you get started with my free course Revamp Your Brand In One Day and create the basic style guide in the form of a Google Doc that will be available to you on any computer.
+I recommend that you get started with my book The Human Centered Brand.
+The Book + Brand Style Guide Bundle offers fill-in-the-blank templates you can use to create professional-looking branding guidelines for your own business.

 Check out my logo & brand design services and contact me, so we can chat about your project and see if my approach is what your business needs right now.